 Websites vs. Portals

-Websites exist to provide information in an online location but lack the capabilities and functionality offered by portals.
+Websites provide information in an online location but lack the capabilities and functionality offered by portals.
 Website content is available to all viewers but fails to provide a customized view of that content.
 Website viewers tend to look at information but do not interact with the website the way they do with a portal experience.

-• Websites are viewable by anyone
+• Viewable by anyone

 • Presents the same content experience for all viewers

-• A website is primarily a stand-alone technology
+• Primarily a stand-alone technology

 • Portals have members or subscribers